-Table W.2.5.1-1: Import Fields Used to Identify Observation Instances
+Table W.2.5.1-1: Fields Used to Identify Observation Instances

-OBR-2 Placer Order Number OBR-4 Universal Service Identifier ORC-5 Order Status OBX-3 Observation Identifier OBX-4 Observation Sub-ID OBX-11 Result status AWOS ID Unique ID for each request IP - In Progress CM - Complete Unique ID for each observation result, in some cases will be the same as OBR-4 Positive integer → Run Number 'M' + integer → Result identifier for microbiology results P - Preliminary R - Not validated F - Final C - Corrected X - Could not obtain
+OBR-2 Placer Order Number OBR-4 Universal Service Identifier OBX-3 Observation Identifier OBX-4 Observation Sub-ID AWOS ID The identifier for the requested battery or test Unique ID for each observation result.
+In some cases will be the same as OBR-4 Positive integer for the Run Number.
+Optionally, group number and sequence number.